ganrad/openai-api-router/README.md

    API_GATEWAY_VECTOR_AIAPP | Name of the AI application that exposes endpoints for data *embedding* model.
 This value is required if semantic caching feature is enabled | No | None
    API_GATEWAY_SRCH_ENGINE | The vector search engine used by semantic caching feature | No | Postgresql/pgvector

+   > [!NOTE]
-   **NOTE**: You can update and run the shell script `./set-api-gtwy-env.sh` to set and export the environment variables.
+   > You can update and run the shell script `./set-api-gtwy-env.sh` to set and export the environment variables.

 6. Run the API Gateway server.